Travel the Globe in Maryland

 Much Merrier than the Olde England

 We’ll tell you right now, our Salisbury doesn’t have the famous hill.
 On the flip side, it’s got an amazing restaurant scene worth traveling for, (and no one travels to England for the food).
-Tour the beautiful and fascinating Ward Museum of Wildfowl Art, the Eastern Shore Baseball Hall of Fame (And we all know baseball beats the wickets out of cricket…), and the best small city zoo in the country.
+Tour the Eastern Shore Baseball Hall of Fame (And we all know baseball beats the wickets out of cricket…) or the best small city zoo in the country.
 And in nearby Oxford, you can ride the Oxford-Bellevue Ferry, it’s been running since 1683, that’s old-- even for England.

 Travel Across Cultures and Time at Historic St. Mary’s City

 With living historians recreating the life of early Maryland colonists, you’ll travel back through time to an Olde English-style farm nestled into the New World, just as it would have been in 1635.
 You can’t get that anywhere else!
 Shop for unique items at the turn-of-the-century country store and adjacent old mill.
 While in town, be sure to try the Southern Maryland Stuffed Ham, a Maryland tradition in St. Mary's.

 Taste the World All Within a Few Blocks

 Montgomery County, or “MoCo” as the locals call it, is one of the most diverse places in America, surpassing even New York and San Francisco.
 Don’t believe us, taste for yourself?
 Get the flavors of India, Vietnam, France, Germany, Thailand, Honduras, Ethiopia and more, all within blocks at restaurants and markets run by families eager to share the taste of their home countries with you.

 Go Dutch in Hagerstown